wendyverdonk93/docs/content/faq/getting-started/onboarding-new-merchants.md

     - /faq/getting-started/account-approval/
     - /faq/getting-started/onboarding
 ---
-Onboarding refers to the steps you need to follow to create a live account with MultiSafepay.
-When new merchants [sign up](https://merchant.multisafepay.com/signup) and we create a new account, we first perform several [know your customer](https://en.wikipedia.org/wiki/Know_your_customer) checks on the:
+Onboarding refers to the steps you need to follow to create and active a MultiSafepay account.
+When you [sign up](https://merchant.multisafepay.com/signup), we perform several _know your customer_ checks on the:

+* Account holder
-* account holder.
+* Associated bank account
-* associated bank account.
+* Merchant
-* merchant.
+* Associated website
-* associated website, and the products and services offered to make sure they comply with our policies.
-See [Prohibited products and services](https://docs.multisafepay.com/faq/getting-started/prohibited-products-and-services/).

-To enable you to process payments as quickly as possible, we divide the onboarding checks into two phases:
+To help you process payments as quickly as possible, we divide the onboarding checks into two phases:

 * **Identification**: Once we have established the identity of the account holder, you can start collecting customer payments.
 * **Verification**: Once we have verified the identity of the account holder, you can receive payouts to your business bank account.

-{{< br >}}
 ## Know your customer checks

 ### Documents and information